5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 ---

-### Step 7: Create a streaming MBS Distribution Session for pull operation on the DASH manifest
+## Step 7: Create a STREAMING MBS Distribution Session for PULL operation on the DASH manifest

 This tests the STREAMING distribution mode for *PULL*ed DASH manifest file (MPD) with activity state change.
 This executes the following highlighted steps from MBS User Service provisioning using the command line to